SpecE46: Harmonic Time Bomb Disaster

 2) Any ECU "tune" that extends RPM past the stock 6500 RPM limit.
 Namely a tune that goes to 6800 to 7200 RPM.

 3) Any race track with a long straight away that allows the motor to sustain the dangerous 6700 to 6800 RPM Harmonic failure range.
-Typically multiple 8 to 12 second (or more) pulls in any gear, (namely 4th or 5th) that allows the motor to "stay" in this dangerous 6700-6800 harmonic window.
+Typically multiple 8 to 12 second (or more) pulls in any gear, (namely 4th) that allows the motor to "stay" in this dangerous 6700-6800 harmonic window.

 As the rulebook is currently written, the SpecE46 race community will probably see many Harmonically caused OPF engine failures.